Azure-Samples/terraform-fundamentals-labs/docs/02-terraform-configuration/02-variables.md

     }
     ```

+3. Don't forget to delete the variables from `main.tf`.

 ### 9. Plan and Apply

 Run a `terraform plan and apply`, but this time pass in the other `.tfvars` file (contoso.europe.tfvars), so we can force a replacement.